collective/collective.developermanual/source/views/browserviews.rst

 :doc:`Dexterity project template </getstarted/paste>`.
-The most important thing in the add-on is that your registers itself to :doc:`grok </components/grok>` which allows Plone to scan all Python files for ``grok()`` directives and furter automatically pick up your views (as opposite using old Zope 3 method where you manually register views by typing them in to ZCML in ZCML).
+The most important thing in the add-on is that your registers itself to :doc:`grok </components/grok>` which allows Plone to scan all Python files for ``grok()`` directives and further automatically pick up your views (as opposite using old Zope 3 method where you manually register views by typing them in to ZCML in ZCML).

 configure.zcml